-I hitchhiked in 2007 when India was much safer place than what it is at present.
+I hitchhiked in 2007 when India was a much safer place than what it is at present.
 Although I am proud of the fact that I lived the dreams I dreamt yet at times I do sit back and think “what a fool I was to have hitchhiked alone.
 It was such a risky thing to do.
 Anything could have happened to me.
 I was so immature and crazy.”
-Gone are the days when hitchhiking or travelling solo was considered adventurous and fun.
-Considering the fact that the crime rate has increased in India tremendously today, travelling has become a challenge for solo women.
+Gone are the days when hitchhiking or traveling solo was considered adventurous and fun.
+Considering the fact that the crime rate has increased in India tremendously today, traveling has become a challenge for solo women.

 1. Spend extra for your safety.
 Ensure you book your stay well in advance.
 While checking in at your hotel ensure to do a thorough check for any hidden cameras or anything unusual

 2. Avoid taking taxis off the street if you are not familiar with the region/language.
-Instead ask your hotel to book you one.
+Instead, ask your hotel to book you one.
 It might cost you a little more but this should be a safer option

 3. Don’t look confused when you are out and about.
 Pretend you are familiar with the city and know your way.
 Don’t try to flash paper maps that show that you are a tourist

-4. It’s a good thing to let your friends and family know where you are heading by checking into the locations through Whatsapp or any channel that let’s you do 1-1 communication.
+4. It’s a good thing to let your friends and family know where you are heading by checking into the locations through Whatsapp or any channel that lets you do 1-1 communication.
 DO NOT share your current locations on Facebook, Instagram, Twitter etc as anyone can see track location.
-Drop a message to your near ones with the address and contact number of the places you stay in
+Drop a message to your dear ones with the address and contact number of the places you stay in

 5. Apart from storing the important contacts on your phone, I suggest you note them down in a diary that you can carry.
-It is also a good idea to have the hotel address written down in local language so that in case you forget your way you can seek help from the locals
+It is also a good idea to have the hotel address written down in the local language so that in case you forget your way you can seek help from the locals

 8. It’s always good to avoid venturing out alone at night.
-Incase you still do, then try to walk close to a family or couple.
+In case you still do, then try to walk close to a family or couple.
 It’s always a good idea to walk with people.
 A smile can make things comfortable and tend to let them know that you are not stalking them

-10. It’s absolutely ok to be little stern with people you don’t feel comfortable with.
+10. It’s absolutely ok to be a little stern with people you don’t feel comfortable with.
 Creating boundaries is very important

 11. It’s ok to have a couple of drinks during the day or night but getting drunk in an unknown place can get you into some serious trouble.
 Avoid over drinking